Jafeth-256/Jafeth-256/README.md

 ## 👨‍💻 About Me:

-I'm a Systems Engineer and Full Stack Developer from San José, Costa Rica 🇨🇷, with experience in companies like **Fujitsu** and **Cecropia Solutions**.
+I'm a Systems Engineer and Full-Stack Developer from San José, Costa Rica 🇨🇷, with experience in companies like Fujitsu and Cecropia Solutions.
 I specialize in cloud technologies (AWS & Azure), software development, and automation.

 Currently working as an **AWS Developer**, I’m focused on building scalable cloud-native applications, enhancing system performance, and exploring AI, ML, and startup development strategies.